 Today’s passage was a lot easier.
 (And yes, we just called our relatively short day-sail a “passage” because that’s what it felt like, setting out across an open sea with the wee ones in tow.)
 Sima and the kids took some motion-sickness meds this morning.
 Combined with somewhat forgiving seas and some previous mini-passages under our belts, it was a more comfortable day for all.
 (Maybe Paul should have taken something too.
 He has a pretty good head cold, and so felt a bit knocked out all day.)

 The kids napped for the first three hours, awoke at about 1, and announced that they were starving.
 They proceeded to stuff themselves with rice and yogurt.
 Hunger is always a good sign, and they were both fine for the rest of the day.
 We’re all getting our sea legs.

 We walked to the nearby grocer.
-Sima noticed that, though we hadn’t sailed all that far, we really ARE in a new country.
+Sima noticed that, though we hadn’t sailed all that far, we really were in a new country.
 “The architecture’s different.”
-And it is — the simple homes of Sweden with their bright red, yellow, and blue hues replaced by the stubby, low-to-the-ground, earthen colored houses of Strandby.
-The language is similar to Swedish, but also different, so it is fun reading street signs and seeing the differences from Swedish to which we had grown so very accustomed.
+And it is — the simple homes of Sweden, with their bright red, yellow, and blue hues, have been replaced by the stubby, low-to-the-ground, earthen colored houses of Strandby.
+The language is similar to Swedish (“Strand” is the Swedish word for beach, and “by” means town, and so we are in Beach Town), but also different, so it is fun reading street signs and seeing the differences from Swedish to which we had grown so very accustomed.